-Women Who Wander is a unique project engaging women and girls to experience and influence rail use and industry, promoting and publishing their views of rail experiences, use and employment.
+Women Who Wander (in 2020, Women In STEM) is a unique project engaging women and girls to experience and influence rail use and industry, promoting and publishing their views of rail experiences, use and employment.

 We are delighted that Women Who Wander 2018 took first place in the ‘Best Community Engagement Project’ category at the 2018 Community Rail Awards!

 For 2019/2020, Women Who Wander is taking the title of ‘Women In STEM’, promoting STEM careers within rail to women and girls and encouraging entries that are both written, drawn and digital.

 Women Who Wander has taken place on International Women’s Day in both 2018 and 2019, engaging hundreds of young women.
 Transport across the country and the North is heavily male-dominated, and we aim to change that by engaging, inspiring and influencing, paving the way for the next generation of strong young women.
 This project raises awareness of the gender imbalance in rail, and gave the women and girls who participated an opportunity to enhance their writing and life skills and an important experience in influencing transport groups to create change, as well as demonstrating to other young women that their views are valid, and that they have a place both comfortably using and employed within transport.

 The project is open to all groups of young women aged under 25 across the North and all travel is free of charge, with some spectacular prizes for winners, and a chance to authentically influence and explore your local transport network; contact us at firstname.lastname@example.org